uclaacm/hack.uclaacm.com/posts/spring2021/js-chats-6-hooks/index.md

 Solution
 </summary>

-Of course, this counter cannot work as expected.
+This counter cannot work as expected.
 After trying the demo, you can see the count in "State: {count}" is incremented by one each time the user clicks on the "click" button but the alert message is showing 0 after three seconds.
 Why would this happen?

 This is due to the fact that each render in React has its own states, props, event handlers, ... and everything.
 At the time you click on the start button, setTimeOut() puts the callback function together with count = 0 onto the web API, then after three seconds, a message associated with count = 0 is printed.